 - To give individual learners the ability to breakaway for difficult situations

-- To provide confidence in safely holding people who present with more difficult challenges
+- Safe holding skills for staff to manage people who present with more difficult challenges

-- Staff working in organisations which can evidence that training will be adhered to.
+- Staff working in organisations which can provide evidence that our positive behaviour and physical interventions training will be adhered to.

-- All organisations must adhere to the RRN Standards.
+- All organisations must follow the Restraint Reduction Network (RRN) Standards.

-- The training is developed for Private Sector, Public Sector and Charities providing services to people within; Education, Healthcare, Social care, Mental health, Learning disabilities, Adolescent psychiatric, and EBD.
+- The Timian Physical Intervention Train-The-Trainer course is developed for private sector, public sector and charities providing services to people within Education, Healthcare, Social Care, Mental Health, Learning Disabilities, Adolescent Psychiatric, Eating Disorders, NG Feeds and EBD

 - Organisations that support individuals who challenge services